 Membership of the Audit Committee comprises both lay members of the University Council and co-optees with special expertise who are not on Council.

-Senior executives such as the Director of Finance attend meetings of Audit Committee but they are NOT members of it.
+Senior executives such as the Chief Financial Officer attend meetings of Audit Committee but they are NOT members of it.
 Both the external and internal auditors have independent access to the Committee, and vice versa.

 Authority of the Audit Committee